Wednesday, May 1, 2013

 With the Old Breed: At Peleliu and Okinawa by Eugene Sledge

 Just finished reading for the second time; With the Old Breed: At Peleliu and Okinawa by Eugene B. Sledge.
-This book was one of the two books that was used as a source material for the Pacific series of HBO.
-The other being Robert Leckie's Helmet for my pillow.
+This book was one of the two books that was used as source material for the Pacific series of HBO.
+The other is Robert Leckie's Helmet for my pillow.
 After seeing the series I wanted to read the books to delve further into the experience that these men had fighting the war in the Pacific.

 It was at Peleliu that King Company lost its beloved Company Commander, Capt Andrew "Ack Ack" Haldane.
 Eugene B. Sledge talks highly of the man and details it further in his book.
 But proof of how well loved he was can be seen in the opening pages of this book, where Sledge dedicates the book to the memory of his fallen commander and to the men of the 1st Marine Division.
 Capt Haldane got shot by a sniper when he poked his head out of cover while trying to ascertain the enemy's position.
 In the tv series, there was one scene in Pavuvu when K Company had returned from the Battle of Peleliu, where an officer is seen throwing personal effects in disgust into a trashbin and Sledge coming over to see what it was and seeing in it a book by Hemingway that belonged to Capt.
 Haldane and also throwing it away in a bout of sadness.
 I always wondered if this was a true account or just "dramatic effect" added in by the director, turns out that this scene really did happen.